nggit/tremolo-docs/headers.md

 There are two ways.

-First, using `set_header`:
+First, using the `set_header` of the [Response Object](https://nggit.github.io/tremolo-docs/response.html):

 ```python

 server['response'].set_header('Cookie', 'a=xyz')
 ```

-And the proper way is using `set_cookie`.
+And the proper way is by using the `set_cookie`.
 It provides a convenient parameter for easily set cookie expiration, etc.

 ```python
 server['response'].set_cookie('a', 'xyz', expires=3600)